siran/preferredframe/shared-notes.md

 # Main ideas
 ## Doppler explains everything
-* Doppler explain MM experiment
+* Doppler explains the M&M experiment [^mm_doppler_osf]
-* Doppler explains Figure 5 of An's Research Gate
+* Doppler explains Figure 5 of An's Research Gate [^daily_variations_rg]

+### Modern repetition of the Fizeau experiment
+see [^modern_fizeau_experiment], mostly Figure 10

 ## Gravity as Dielectric

+### questions
+* why does a changing speed of light is experienced as a (gravitational) force?

+moving away from a gravitational source, it's gravitational energy density diminishes and light speed increases.

+a daily change in the maximum amplitude of the average of rotations (Fig 6 of [^daily]) means light is changing speed by 30%.

+That means an increase in energy of everything.

+Although this equation can't be trusted a priori withough further research with new hypothesis, at face value,

+E = mc^2

+would imply change of $\Delta E=E_2-E_1=m(1.3^2-1)=1.69$.

+I don't know of a material or method (hopefully, yet) that could take advantage of this change in energy.
+This seems to be "buoy analogy".

+### Introduction
 * There seems to be a medium that support light waves.
 * The medium seems to be affected by energy density
   * in particular, gravitational energy density